justinmahar/easyjre/README.md

 - https://justinmahar.github.io/easyjre/

-The project was created using React and is hosted on GitHub pages.
-Coffee icon by [Feather](https://feathericons.com/).

 # Contributions

 If you'd like the contribute to the project, feel free to send a pull request.

-You can also easily add new JDK vendors to the project.
-See below.

-## Adding New JDK Vendors

-For this project, JDK information is stored in the following file: `public/vendors.json` ([view file](https://github.com/justinmahar/easyjre/blob/master/public/vendors.json))

-If you'd like to add a new vendor, fork the project and send me a pull request.

-Happy JRE building!

 # Development

-This project requires Node.js; I used v9.11.2.

 Clone the project and run `npm install` to install the dependencies.

 Run `npm start` to start the development server.

-## npm scripts
+## Development Scripts

 ### `npm start`